vehvis/lein-jib-build/README.md

 ```

-Build the image and deploy it to the specified registry:
+Build the image and deploy it to the local docker repo:

     $ lein do uberjar, jib-build

-Build the image and deploy it to the specified registry:
+Now you can run it:

     $ docker run helloworld
     Hello, world!